Rbd3178/urlShortener/README.md

 ## A cleaner, RESTful version is here: (https://github.com/Rbd3178/urlShortenerAPI)

-This is a simple URL shortener implemented in Go, utilizing a custom Red Black Tree implementation for efficient storage.
-The server allows users to store long URLs by providing an alias, and supports concurrent searches.
+This is a simple URL shortener implemented in Go, utilizing only standard library and a custom Red Black Tree implementation for efficient storage.
+The server allows to store long URLs by providing an alias, and supports concurrent searches.

 ## Usage